jw1912/bullet/README.md

 Check out the [examples](/examples) to see how to use the crate - and if you don't want to use bullet as a crate, you can edit one of them and run with `cargo r -r --example <example name (without .rs)>`.

-A basic inference example is included in [examples/akimbo-main](/examples/akimbo-main.rs).
+A basic inference example is included in [examples/simple](/examples/simple.rs), and if you've never trained an NNUE before it is recommended to start with an architecture and training schedule like this.

 ### Saved Networks